hoanganhduc/hoanganhduc.github.io/_posts/2019-11-20-some-tips-for-using-springer-lncs-style.md

 <div class="alert alert-info" markdown="1">
 <h1 class="alert-heading">Summary</h1>
 This page contains some tips I collected when using Springer LNCS style to prepare manuscripts and submissions in some international conferences.
 Many of these tips are from [here](http://lata2019.irdta.eu/finalpaperinstructions/).
-You can download {% include files.html name="llncs2e-custom.tar.gz" text="my customized version" %} (which contains several recommended tips below).
+You can download {% include files.html name="llncs2e-custom.tar.gz" text="this customized version" %} (in which I used several recommended tips below).
+[Here](https://latextemplates.github.io/LNCS/) is a more customized version with several additional features that you can use to prepare your draft.
 You can find [here]({% post_url 2018-05-26-some-tex-tips %}) some more tips for using TeX.
 </div>